-So, I decided to buy one of every seal we could get our hands on.
-In the process of my investigation, I heard all sorts of theories, like "You gotta use this super gee-whiz goop" or "You gotta put it in with a golden hammer" or "You gotta use the factory VW, OEM seal only available at the dealer for ten time the cost."
+So, I decided to buy one of every seal we could get our hands-on.
+In the process of my investigation, I heard all sorts of theories, like "You gotta use this super gee-whiz goop" or "You gotta put it in with a golden hammer" or "You gotta use the factory VW, OEM seal only available at the dealer for ten times the cost."
 I had no trouble believing everything I was told, except the last one.
 I KNEW that was BS...

 Well, good thing I did not bet any money.
 Sure as $#%@, the damn VW dealer-only seal is in fact different.
 It was actually one of our shop techs that pointed out the difference to me.
 I wasn't sure if the guy was BSing me or not, so I had to go through this exercise.
 I should've just listened to him in the first place!